deficollective/defiscan/src/content/protocols/rocket-pool.md

 1. **Oracle DAO (oDAO)**: The oracle DAO is composed of **selected Rocket Pool members**, including Ethereum community contributors and teams such as Consensys, Nimbus, Lighthouse and Gitcoin, whose incentives are closely aligned with Rocket Pool's vision.
 These members possess specific rights over protocol operations, including:

     - _On-chain responsibilities_: **Voting on and executing contract upgrades**.
 Adjusting key protocol parameters.
-    - _Off-chain duties_: Automated actions related to routine Rocket Pool operations (e.g., constructing the rewards Merkle tree at the end of each rewards period and uploading it to IPFS).
+    - _Off-chain duties_: Automated actions related to routine Rocket Pool operations.
 These actions must be pushed on-chain periodically.
+These include submitting the RPL price and staked amount to determine RPL collateral requirements, submitting the RPL rewards Merkle tree, and reporting the amount of ETH staked and non-staked within RocketPool, as well as the supply of rETH token, to determine the right rETH exchange rate.

     oDAO members are incentivized through a share of RPL inflation and must bond 1750 RPL to cover potential malicious actions. oDAO members are listed [here](https://rocketscan.io/dao/members).